microsoft/MSMARCO-Document-Ranking-Submissions/README.md

    2. `submissions/yyyymmdd-foo.tar.enc` - the encrypted tarball
    3. `submissions/yyyymmdd-foo-metadata.json.enc` - the encrypted metadata

+**IMPORTANT NOTE:**
+You might want to save the _unencrypted_ version of the key you've generated, i.e., `submissions/yyyymmdd-foo.key.bin`.
+You'll need it if you want to, for example, change your metadata later on.
+If you don't keep it, you'll lose it forever, because the `pack.sh` script generates a random key each time, see [here](https://github.com/microsoft/MSMARCO-Document-Ranking-Submissions/blob/main/eval/pack.sh#L6).

 ## Additional Submission Guidelines
-The goal of the MS MARCO leaderboard is to encourage coopetition (cooperation + competition) among various groups working on deep learning and other methods for search that requires or benefits from large scale training data.
+The goal of the MS MARCO leaderboard is to encourage [coopetition](https://en.wikipedia.org/wiki/Coopetition) (cooperation + competition) among various groups working on deep learning and other methods for search that requires or benefits from large-scale training data.
 So, while we encourage friendly competition between different participating groups for top positions on the leaderboard, our core motivation is to ensure that over time the leaderboard provides meaningful scientific insights about how different methods compare to each other and answer questions like whether we are making real progress as a research community.
 All participants are requested to abide by this spirit of coopetition and strictly observe good scientific principles when participating.
 We will follow an honour system and expect participants to ensure that they are acting in compliance with both the policies and the spirit of this leaderboard.